Family Reunion Visa for Germany

 Family reunification with third-country nationals

 Third-country nationals who wish to bring their family to Germany must have a secure residence status.
-This can be a residence permit (including a temporary one), a settlement permit, or an EU long-term residence permit.
+This can be a residence permit (including a temporary one), a settlement permit, an EU long-term residence permit, or an EU Blue Card.

 No language certificate is required in the following cases:

-• Subsequent immigration to join highly qualified individuals (university graduates, holders of an EU Blue Card, researchers) and self-employed people
+- Subsequent immigration to join holders of an EU Blue Card, researchers, highly qualified workers, and many self-employed people

 Family reunification with Germans and EU citizens